Manage Static Website Hosting

 + Delete static website configuration

-Deleting the Static Website configuration
+Delete the Static Website configuration only

 - Choose Delete and enter the bucket’s passphrase